Functions

 Adding Available Expo SDK Packages

-This section provides a usable example for each of the Expo packages we've made available by default for use in Custom Functions.
+This section provides usable examples for some of the Expo packages we've made available by default for use in Custom Functions.

 expo-clipboard